Skip to main content

 In 2014, Dr. Tom Miller created the Entrepreneurship Initiative Fellows program to support newly graduated NC State students who wished to pursue their venture full-time after graduation.
 The program was endowed by a group of alumni and renamed the Dr. Thomas Kenan Miller III Fellows Program in fall 2017.

-The Miller Fellowship program increases the success rate of promising entrepreneurs by providing a stipend ($750 per month) and new venture support to graduates who would otherwise not have the financial means to do so.
+The Miller Fellowship program increases the success rate of promising entrepreneurs by providing a stipend ($1000 per month) and new venture support to graduates who would otherwise not have the financial means to do so.

-A group of NC State alumni established the Miller Fellowship in honor of their professor, Dr. Tom Miller, to support entrepreneurial-minded students and help bridge the gap directly following graduation when students are often faced with the choice of taking a job or focusing on their startup venture full-time.
+A group of NC State alumni established the Miller Fellowship in honor of their professor, Tom Miller, to support entrepreneurial-minded students and help bridge the gap directly following graduation when students are often faced with the choice of taking a job or focusing on their startup venture full-time.

 Eligibility:

-• NC State undergraduate students who will have completed their bachelor’s degree in May and are not enrolled or planning to enroll in a graduate program the following semester.
+• NC State undergraduate students who will have completed their bachelor’s degree in May 2022 – May 2023 and are not enrolled or planning to enroll in a graduate program the following semester.

 • Applicants must show they have made substantial progress towards the development of a venture before they graduated and that additional support would significantly increase the company’s probability of success.